Chivo Guisado Picante (Spicy Goat Meat Stew) is a recipe from the Northwest of the Dominican Republic where goats are

 - Add 1/2 cup of water.
 Cover and simmer over medium heat.
 Add water in small quantity as it becomes necessary until the meat is very tender (about 35 mins), turning every few minutes to cook uniformly.

 - Once the meat is tender add the onions, cilantro, tomato, cubanela and Scotch bonnet peppers.

 - Cook over low heat until the vegetables are tender.
 Add tablespoons of water if it looks like it might burn.
-Add the tomato paste (or sauce).
+Add the tomato sauce and rum.
 Mix well.
 Add 2 cups of water and simmer until liquid is reduced to a thin sauce.
 Season with salt to taste.